elusiveunit/lucid-toolbox/doc/markdown/lucid-settings.md

 When the data is passed through the required checks, an explicitly defined sanitize value of `'none'` is required to save unfiltered data.
 Any sanitize or validate values take precedence.
 If no sanitation or validation is defined, the default action is stripping illegal tags with [wp_kses_post](http://codex.wordpress.org/Function_Reference/wp_kses_post).

+Wrapping field registration with a `is_on_settings_page` if statement is a good idea, to limit unnecessary function calls on other admin pages.

 ### Predefined validation

 There are a few predefined validation options: